Dazh0855/TodoReact/README.md

 # React.js with Redux

 ## Overview
-A simple To-do web app created in React. //
+A simple To-do web app created in React.

-Created under instruction from Jean de Klerk. // Jean's react tutorial that can be found here "jadekler/git-js-workshop". // Created to get a basic grasp of React/Redux.
+Jean's excellent React tutorial that can be found here "jadekler/git-js-workshop".

+Created to get a basic grasp of React/Redux.

 ## Installation